Speeches and Webinars Since 2011

 The Onassis Prize acceptance speech can be downloaded now by clicking on the link.

-Dr. Mary R. Brooks spoke on Challenges Facing the Shipping Industry in Canada to the Workshop on Contemporary and Emerging Challenges of Shipping in the Northwest Atlantic and Eastern Arctic, Dalhousie University, Halifax, 30 August 2018.
+The speech on Challenges Facing the Shipping Industry in Canada to the Workshop on Contemporary and Emerging Challenges of Shipping in the Northwest Atlantic and Eastern Arctic, Dalhousie University, Halifax, 30 August 2018 is not available for download.

 Earlier in the month (on 8 January 2018), she gave a presentation entitled The Future of Transportation Infrastructure: What?
 Where?
 How?(A Marine Perspective) to the Transportation Research Board (session 329).